Teaching Gentle Hands Before Our Visit!

 - Cover star shape in glue

-- Add glitter and pasta / cheerios to create sucker feet
+- Add eco friendly bio-glitter / paper confetti and pasta / cheerios to create sucker feet

 Handprint Sea Animals!